rinzool/airflow-extension/README.md

 * `git pull`
 * `make build-all`
 * Reload extension on your browser or re-import it for firefox users

-> If new tasks type appears in a new realease, you will have to restore defaults for colorblind options.

 ## Contribute
 Fork the project and submit a PR on the Github repo.